microsoft/vscode-docs/docs/remote/devcontainerjson-reference.md

 > **Note:** The format of certain properties will vary depending on the involvement of a shell.

-> `postCreateCommand`, `postStartCommand`, `postAttachCommand`, and `initializeCommand` all have an array and a string type.
+> `postCreateCommand`, `postStartCommand`, `postAttachCommand`, and `initializeCommand` all have an array and a string type, while `runArgs` only has the array variant.
 An array is passed to the OS for execution without going through a shell, whereas a string goes through a shell (it needs to be parsed into command and arguments).

-> When using `runArgs` via a typical command line, you'll need single quotes if the shell runs into parameters with spaces.
+> Using `runArgs` via a typical command line, you'll need single quotes if the shell runs into parameters with spaces.
 However, these single quotes aren't passed on to the executable.
-Thus, in your `devcontainer.json`, you'd follow the array format used by the properties mentioned above, i.e.: `"runArgs": ["--device-cgroup-rule=my rule here"]`, rather than `"runArgs": ["--device-cgroup-rule='my rule here'"]`.
+Thus, in your `devcontainer.json`, you'd follow the array format: `"runArgs": ["--device-cgroup-rule=my rule here"]`, rather than `"runArgs": ["--device-cgroup-rule='my rule here'"]`.
 Its arguments will be passed as an array, and no quoting for any shell is involved.

+> We can compare the string and the array versions of another property: `"postAttachCommand": "echo foo='bar'"` will remove the single quotes as part of the shell's parsing, whereas `"postAttachCommand": ["echo", "foo='bar'"]` will keep them and write them to standard out (you can see the output in the dev container log).

 ## Variables in devcontainer.json